adammillerio/kubernetes-the-homelab-way/docs/02-provisioning-compute-resources.md

 * Boot the virtual machine
 * Configure a second host-only network adapter on the private network as configured
 * Set the hostname
-* Install the `avahi` daemon to enable mDNS discovery of other nodes in the cluster

-The purpose of mDNS is to allow for the use of a `.local` subdomain for reaching other nodes in the cluster.
-For example, to reach master2, instead of connecting to `10.0.0.11` we can connect to `master2.local` instead.

 ### Verification